awslabs/clickstream-analytics-on-aws/docs/en/analytics/data-mgmt/metadata-mgmt.md

 # Metadata management
 The solution automatically scans clickstream data to generate metadata and then stored them in Redshift on a daily basis.
-There are three type of metadata:
+There are three types of metadata:

 1. **Event**: metadata describes clickstream events, which are stored in `event_metadata` table in Redshift.
 2. **Event Parameter**: metadata describes clickstream event parameters.